hheydaroff/walkyourcalories_html/README.md

-# Step Calories Calculator
+# Walk Your Calories

 ## Overview
-The Step Calories Calculator is a web application that helps users estimate the number of steps needed to burn a specific amount of calories.
+Walk Your Calories is a web application that helps users estimate the number of steps needed to burn a specific amount of calories.
 It takes into account the user's weight and walking pace to provide a personalized calculation.
+The application is currently undergoing a major frontend redesign and feature expansion to enhance user experience and provide more comprehensive information about the benefits of walking.

 ## Table of Contents
 - [Features](#features)